Tips for a First-time Gardener

 Q: I want to plant a small flower garden in my yard.
 I have no idea of what type of gardening tools I need, or what type of flowers to plant, since I am a beginner.
 How should I get started?

 You nor I have a pile of cash so let me suggest that you start with only a couple of tools: a round point shovel and a trowel.
-Begin with a small flower bed, perhaps four feet by ten feet.
+Begin with a small flower bed, perhaps 4′ by 10′.
 The key to success in any garden is the soil.
 When you go to a garden center, buy ten cubic feet of bagged soil conditioner.
-Mix it thoroughly into the bed before you plant.
+Mix it thoroughly into the bed with your shovel before you plant.

 My feeling is that if you can first be successful with just a few plants you’ll be encouraged to build on that success in the future.
-For this winter, plant pansies as soon as you find them available.
-You’ll need fifty for the bed.
-Plant them ten inches apart and fertilize every month with liquid houseplant fertilizer.
+For fall and winter gardening, plant pansies as soon as you find them available.
+You’ll need 50 for the bed.
+Plant them 10″ apart and fertilize every month with liquid houseplant fertilizer.

 Next May pull out the pansies and replace them with daylily, black-eyed Susan, ‘Homestead Purple’ verbena and bearded iris.
 Buy five of each, plant them 12″ apart.

 Do this and you’ll have a very nice perennial flower bed with blooms throughout the summer.